DiegoSalazar/StrongParametersDSL/README.md

 ## Usage

 When Rails came out with [Strong Parameters](http://edgeapi.rubyonrails.org/classes/ActionController/StrongParameters.html) it just didn't feel Ruby enough.
-This gem is a simple workaround that will let you declaratively define your strong parameters.
+This gem is a simple workaround that will let you declaratively define your strong parameters as you would your filters.

 ```ruby
 class UsersController < ActionController::Base